Thibaut Courtois misses Chelsea training again amid Real Madrid links

 Sarri said after the Community Shield defeat by Manchester City on Sunday he wanted to see Courtois face to face after his agent said last week he wanted to leave Chelsea and join Real Madrid.

-Speaking on Sunday, the 26-year-old said: "I want only players with a high level of motivation.
+Speaking on Sunday, Sarri said: "I want only players with a high level of motivation.
 I don't have an answer for the agent."

 The new season is here